 Continuous deployment is underpinned by a mature, well-tested continuous integration and continuous delivery stages.
 Small code changes are regularly committed to master, put through an automated build and test process with promotion through various pre-production environments, and – if no issues are discovered – finally deployed to live.
 Building a robust and reliable automated deployment pipeline means releasing can become a non-event that takes place multiple times a day.

 Although automating the final rollout to live is not appropriate for every software project, you can still benefit from some of the individual elements involved in implementing continuous deployment effectively.
-This article will explore what’s involved and what to bear in mind before taking this last step towards continuous everything.
+This article will explore what’s involved and what to bear in mind before taking this last step towards build deployment and continuous everything.

 If your integration and deployment processes are completely manual, with code freezes, an all-hands-on-deck testing strategy, and an anxious company-wide holding of breath on release day then hourly, uneventful deployments might sound like a fantasy.

 But the reality is that a whole host of organizations are turning to this approach, from big names like Netflix, Etsy and Amazon to smaller companies trying to keep pace with the market.
-Adopting continuous deployment has enabled them to cut their release time from weeks or even months to hours.
+Adopting continuous deployment system has enabled them to cut their release time from weeks or even months to hours.
 For an increasing number of industry sectors, being able to deliver features fast and respond quickly to feedback is becoming essential.

-As an extension of continuous integration and delivery, continuous deployment depends on a fully automated build, test and deployment process to ensure that speed doesn’t come at the cost of quality.
+As an extension of continuous integration and delivery, continuous deployment depends on a fully automated test and build deployment process to ensure that speed doesn’t come at the cost of quality.
 But implementing continuous deployment effectively needs more than that solid foundation.

 A canary deployment limits deployment of the updated code to a small percentage of users, who become unwitting testers in production.
 By monitoring behavior and usage metrics, you can check that the new release has not introduced new failures before rolling it out more widely.